The SOX & TFA Retaliation Case

 • Department of Labor (Retaliation):

 Now we have a trial about retaliation.
 They will try to say retaliation only means firing.
-Yet their own filings, sanction threats, and secret deposit into my account all happened after the IRS filing date.
+Yet their own filings, sanction threats, and secret deposit into my account all happened after the IRS & SEC filings date on April 8, 2025.
 Each is retaliation under the statute, contradicting their narrative that nothing happened.

 Every forum forces them to commit to a version of events.
 And every time they change their story, it becomes another contradiction I can expose.